epiphany-platform/CommonDataLayer/CDL.Tests/README.md

 | CDL_KAFKA_EDGE_INPUT_TOPIC | cdl.edge.input |
 | CDL_SCHEMA_REGISTRY_DESTINATION | cdl.document.1.data |

+Before you start, you have to have latest proto files.
+Test solution requires proto files in 'proto' folder.
+To do that you can create symlink
+'''ln -s ../crates/rpc/proto .'''

-# Launch tests
+## Launch tests
-If you use sources `dotnet test'
+If you use sources '''dotnet test'''
-If you use build artifacts. 'dotnet vstest CDL.Tests.dll' Also you can use 'build.sh', to create docker image.
+If you use build artifacts. '''dotnet vstest CDL.Tests.dll''' Also you can use '''build.sh''', to build app and create docker image.
 Then you have to run container to lunch the tests.

-# Contributions
+## Contributions
 [net5]: https://docs.microsoft.com/en-us/aspnet/core/?view=aspnetcore-5.0
 [cdl]: https://epiphany-platform.github.io/CommonDataLayer/
 [deployment]: https://epiphany-platform.github.io/CommonDataLayer/deployment/index.html